ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `owo` (15:35 May 20): Wrote code to read and write to arbitrary file

 `:3` (15:35 May 20): Added some pseudocode and half code to do the stega

+`owo` and `:3` (18:45 May 20): Met up on repl.it and zoom and implemented a steganography program for .wav files